 Sampling at the fourth and fifth levels of the sampling hierarchy does not occur with EM.
 Similarly, effort data (e.g., number of hooks on longline vessels) is collected by observers, but not currently collected by EM.
 Marine mammal and seabird interactions are also documented by observers, but the ability to capture these interactions through EM is limited, due to the fixed location in which the EM equipment is placed.

 More information on the sampling design used by observers and the relationship between the sample design and catch estimation can be found in Cahalan and Faunce (2020) and the 2020 Observer Sampling Manual (AFSC 2019).
 A summary of the 2020 ADP is included below.
-The focus of this report is related to deployment, and the evaluation is at the first level of the sampling hierarchy.
+The focus of this report is related to deployment, and the evaluation is at the first level of the sampling hierarchy (vessel-selection or trip-selection).

 The 2020 Annual Deployment Plan

 The following briefly summarizes the final 2020 ADP (NMFS 2019).
 In general, all vessels that participate in cooperatives or act as catcher-processors or motherships are fully observed at the trip-level and constitute the full-coverage category of the fleet.
 In 2016, NMFS published new regulations to allow the owner of a trawl catcher vessel to annually request that NMFS place requesting vessels in the full coverage category for all directed fishing for groundfish using trawl gear in the Bering Sea and Aleutian Islands management area (BSAI) in the following calendar year.
-For the 2020 calendar year, NMFS received and approved requests and has placed 32 catcher vessels in the full coverage category for all directed fishing for groundfish using trawl gear in the BSAI management area (NMFS 2019).
-The partial coverage category includes vessels greater than or equal to 40 feet (ft) length overall (LOA) and not in the full coverage category.
+For the 2020 calendar year, NMFS received and approved requests and has placedfor 32 trawl catcher vessels which were placed in the full coverage category for all directed fishing for groundfish using trawl gear in the BSAI management area (NMFS 2019).
+The partial coverage category includes vessels greater than or equal to 40 feet (ft) length overall (LOA) and not included in the full coverage category.
 The following sampling strata comprised the partial coverage category in 2020:

 Hook-and-line vessels with observers (HAL stratum).